 Goal Setting in Your Homeschool

-It’s a well-known fact that most abandon New Year’s resolutions by the end of the day on January 2.
-If we didn’t follow through today, we definitely can’t make it for 363 more days, so we should just give up.
-No doubt, many of us have seen that same concept sneaking into our homeschool goals … Continue reading Goal Setting in Your Homeschool
+It’s a well-known fact that most people abandon their New Year’s resolutions by the end of the day on January 2.
+If we don’t follow through today, we definitely can’t make it for 363 more days, so we should just give up.
+Many of us have seen that same concept sneaking into our homeschool goals … Continue reading Goal Setting in Your Homeschool

 Teaching vs. Learning